Kyrie515/Develop-Notes/Tools_notes/Setup virtualenv.md

 pip3 install virtualenvwrapper
 ```

 We are going to modify your .bashrc file by adding a row that will adjust every new virtual environment to use Python 3.
-We will point virtual environments to the directory we created above (.virtualenv) and we will also point to the locations of the virtualenv and virtualenvwrapper.
+We will point virtual environments to the directory we created above (.virtualenvs) and we will also point to the locations of the virtualenv and virtualenvwrapper.

 #### 2. Modify the .bashrc file